peterszerzo/scaling-tricks-for-geo/README.md

 	});
 	// proceed to rendering

-To supplement this simple GeoJSON builder, I added support for messy, inconsistent data that may contain latitude and longitude values under different keys - an idea I have been using here and there - possibly in too many places - to work with data that has inconsistent format, or to avoid reconfiguring parsing methods to accommodate different datasets.
+To supplement this simple GeoJSON builder, I added support for messy, inconsistent data that may contain latitude and longitude values under different keys to work with data that has inconsistent format, or to avoid reconfiguring parsing methods to accommodate different datasets.
 Leaving it at that for the moment, though, onwards to the next data set, which looks like this:

 	// 2013 population data taken from Wikipedia for demonstration purposes. statesData = [